 Putali Nepal is on a mission to help menstruating girls in Nepal.
 They create a safe environment to talk about menstruation.
 Anna and Linda started Putali Nepal as an IndieGoGo campaign and have now grown into a full-blown amazing initiative.

 Putali Nepal organizes menstrual hygiene management workshops in the Makwanpur district of Nepal.
 During these workshops, they also provide a healthy menstrual product, a Ruby Cup, to girls and women.
-Check out their blog for more information and see how you can get involved!
+Check out their website for more information and see how you can get involved!